zhuo1angT/CS-Courses/README.md

+## Great CS Courses

+Since my major is not computer science, many important system courses are missing in my undergraduate education.
+Here, I summarized some of the best courses from the best colleges.
+Maybe later I'll ref my impl of some labs of these courses.

 A summary of CS-Courses I'm taking now, or in the near future.

 Hopefully I can finish all these courses!

 ---